 An abundance of open space available to canines makes the City by the Bay especially enticing to four-legged visitors with humans on the other end of the leash.
 Read more.

-The New CA Coastal Region Debuts
+The new CA Coastal Region debuts

 There’s nothing like the sight and sound of the sea to perk up a dog’s ears and set her tail to wagging—and California’s 840 miles of coastline offer plenty of fun for pups and their people.
 Don’t know where to go?
 DogTrekker.com has identified almost 200 dog-friendly beaches between Del Norte County in the north and San Diego County in the south.
 Read more.